matttm/voting-booth/blockchain-server/README.md

 # Blockchain Server

 ## Description
 This is a single blockchain server that can connect to other blockchain server, through WebSockets, in which case, the local blockchain instances will be synchronized.
-The local blockchain of a server can be manipulated through HTTP requests, as well as other servers can be added to the list of peers to be synchronized with.
+The local blockchain of a server can be manipulated through HTTP requests, as well as other servers can be added to the list of peers of a server to be synchronized with.
 ## Getting Started
 ### Prerequisites
 - Node 12.13.0